Quit Smoking Timeline – What Happens When You Stop Smoking?

 12 Hours After a Person Stops Smoking

-By the 12-hour mark, levels of carbon monoxide, a toxin in tobacco smoke, will begin to normalize and improve the body’s levels of oxygen.
+By the 12-hour mark, carbon monoxide levels, a toxin in tobacco smoke, will begin to normalize and improve the body’s oxygen levels.

 24 Hours After the Last Cigarette